FAFSA Verification FAQs – GradPlan

 Check Your Email

-After you file your FAFSA, you will receive a Student Aid Report (SAR) from the Department of Education that gives you basic information about your eligibility for financial aid.
+After you file your FAFSA, you will receive a FAFSA Submission Summary from the Department of Education that gives you basic information about your eligibility for financial aid.
 You will also receive an email from each school that you’re accepted into.

 If you don’t see any emails, here are some phrases to search for in your inbox AND spam: